Santa Rosa teen proclaimed hero after saving grandma from house fire

 The family of seven is taking things day by day, now staying at a hotel in La Feria as they try to move forward.

 "You know, you can always replace the things that burned up," Garza said.
-"You can't replace the family"
+"You can't replace the family."

 The Santa Rosa Volunteer Fire Department honored Garza with a ceremony and the community is now coming together to help collect funds to help the family get back on their feet.